intel/CPU-Manager-for-Kubernetes/docs/operator.md

 ### Prepare `KCM` nodes by running each `KCM` subcommand as a Pod.

 Notes:
+- The instructions provided in this section should only be used if and only if running `kcm cluster-init` fails for some reason.
 - The subcommands described below should be run in the same order.
 - The documentation in this section assumes that the `KCM` configuration directory is `/etc/kcm` and the `kcm` binary is installed on the host under `/opt/bin`.